snissn/onlyswaps-docusaurus/docs/v2/reference/fees.md

 *   **Incentives:** If the fee is too low, Solvers may not find the transaction profitable, leading to delays.
 *   **Dynamic Updates:** Users can dynamically increase the fee for a pending swap using the `updateFee()` function (accessible via the SDK or UI) to incentivize faster fulfillment.

-**Fee Recommendation:** OnlySwaps provides a centralized Fees API (accessible via `onlySwaps.fetchRecommendedFee()` in the SDK) that monitors gas prices, liquidity, and fulfillment rates to suggest an optimal fee.
+**Fee Recommendation:** ONLYSwaps provides a centralized Fees API (accessible via `ONLYSwaps.fetchRecommendedFee()` in the SDK) that monitors gas prices, liquidity, and fulfillment rates to suggest an optimal fee.

 ### 2. Verification Fee